repairnator/repairnator-experiments-jkali-one-failing-test-case/README.md

  }
 ```

 - **Overview**: the problem is related to the test case that checks the size of a List of MockSpan.
 Indeed, looking at the commit history of the project, the developer [changed the test case](https://github.com/opentracing-contrib/java-hazelcast/compare/df979e1e40d8...c9140902f4d9) to fix the bug.
+In particular, looking at the commit history of the [pull request](https://github.com/opentracing-contrib/java-hazelcast/pull/1/commits), the developer restored the previous version of the test case.

 - **Reason why the patch has been generated**:

 - **Useful information for the developer**:

 - **Human fix**: